 Each student will have a thirty-minute lunch period.
 All students eating lunch must do so in the cafeteria.
 No food or beverages may be taken out of the cafeteria.
 Students shall display acceptable table manners at all times in the cafeteria.
 Students must keep the tables clean; the chairs in line and the floor clear of food and paper.
-You are expected to clean your area and discard all trash into proper receptacle before leaving the cafeteria.
+You are expected to clean your area and discard all trash into proper receptacles before leaving the cafeteria.

-- Students may not leave the school and return with, or have food delivered from restaurants. - Food and beverages may not be taken from the cafeteria or eaten in classrooms or labs. - Students who cut into food lines are subject to disciplinary action.
+- Students may not leave the school and return with, or have food delivered from restaurants or food delivery services (i.e., GrubHub, Uber Eats, DoorDash, Seamless, etc.). - Food and beverages may not be taken from the cafeteria or eaten in classrooms or labs. - Students who cut into food lines may be subject to disciplinary action.

-At no time during the lunch period may students enter restricted areas, or be in the parking lots, nor may they leave the school grounds.
+At no time during the lunch period may students leave the cafeteria without permission, or be in the parking lots, nor may they leave the school grounds.
 During the lunch periods, students are restricted to the cafeteria.
 Students may not leave the cafeteria area for any reason other than to use the restroom.